Lluiser/Joytakt/README.md

 press [X] to latch all macros at their current location. press [A] to unlatch. they won't bounce back until you move each joystick/trigger so this can be used to freeze macros independently while the others are still modified.

 mutes:
-[LB] and [RB] each mute 4 different tracks while held - FX trac is excluded
+[LB] and [RB] each mute 4 different tracks while held - FX track is excluded
 hold then press [Y] to latch, and press [Y] again to unlatch.
 Both groups can be latched independently.
 gamepad mutes will ignore any tracks that have been manually muted on the ST.
 press [☰] (start) to re-shuffle the mutes, giving you 4 new channels per button.